Localization, metabelian groups, and the isomorphism problem: Completions of polycyclic groups

 Since $G$ satisfies the maximal condition there exists an integer $n$ such that

 So there exist $d_0,d_1,\dots d_n$ such that

 Since the action of $t$ on $A$ is by conjugation by $s$, we can re-express what we have proved by writing $a\beta=0$ as claimed \end{enumerate} \end{proof}

-Now let $G$ be a residually nilpotent, polycyclic metabelian group.
+Now let $G$ be an $\M$-group.
 Our objective is to prove that the finitely generated subgroups of $\widehat{G}$ are polycyclic.
-In view of Theorem \ref{theorem1.5} it suffices to prove that the two-generator subgroups of $\widehat{G}$ are polycyclic.
-The following simple lemma will facilitate the proof. \begin{lemma} Let $H$ be a metabelian group generated by the elements $s$ and $a$.
-Then $H$ is polycyclic if the subgroup generated by conjugates of $[s,a]$ by the powers of $s$ is finitely generated and the subgroup generated by the conjugates of $[s,a]$ by the powers of $a$ is finitely generated. \end{lemma} \begin{proof} Notice that $[H,H]$ is the normal closure in $H$ of $[s,a]$.
+In view of Theorem \ref{thm:2generators} it suffices to prove that the two-generator subgroups of $\widehat{G}$ are polycyclic.
+The following simple lemma will facilitate the proof.

+\begin{lemma} Let $H$ be a metabelian group generated by the elements $s$ and $a$.
+Then $H$ is polycyclic if the subgroup generated by conjugates of $[s,a]$ by the powers of $s$ is finitely generated and the subgroup generated by the conjugates of $[s,a]$ by the powers of $a$ is finitely generated. \end{lemma}

+\begin{proof} Notice that $[H,H]$ is the normal closure in $H$ of $[s,a]$.
 Let $h_1,\dots,h_m$ be a finite set of generators of the subgroup of $H$ generated by the conjugates of $[s,a]$ by the powers of $s$.
 Notice that $([s,a]^s)^a=([s,a])^a)^s$.
 So the subgroup $K$ of $H$ generated by the conjugates of the elements $h_1,\dots,h_m$ by the powers of $a$ is again finitely generated.
 But $K=[H,H]$.
-Thus $H$ is an extension of one finitely generated abelian group by another finitely generated abelian group and therefore polycyclic. \end{proof} We come now to the proof of Theorem \ref{theorem1.4}.
-We will restrict our attention to the case of a two-generator metabelian group $G$ since the general case follows along the same lines.
-To this end then notice that if $G$ is generated by $x_1,x_2$ then $\g_n(G)/\g_{n+1}(G)$ is generated by the right-normed commutators of the form
+Thus $H$ is an extension of one finitely generated abelian group by another finitely generated abelian group and therefore polycyclic. \end{proof}

-where the $y_j\in \{x_1,x_2\}$ and $y_1=x_1, y_2=x_2$.
-Now $\widehat{G}$ is metabelian.
-So in order to prove that the finitely generated subgroups of $\widehat{G}$ are polycyclic, it suffices to prove that the two-generator subgroups of $\widehat{G}$ are polycyclic.
-Consequently it is, by Lemma \ref{lemma4.2}, sufficient to prove that if $s,a\in \widehat{G}$ and $H=gp(s,a)$, then the subgroups of $H$ generated by the conjugates of $b=[s,a]$ by the powers of both $s$ and $a$ is finitely generated.
-We will prove that the subgroup $B$ of $H$ generated by the conjugates of $b$ by the powers of $s$ is finitely generated. \begin{lemma} Let $s\in \widehat{G}$ and let $b\in [\widehat{G},\widehat{G}]$.
-Then the subgroup $B$ of $\widehat{G}$ generated by the conjugates of $b$ by the powers of $s$ is a finitely generated abelian group. \end{lemma} \begin{proof} Now
+To prove Theorem~\ref{thm:finitelygenerated}, we restrict our attention to the case of a two-generator metabelian group $G$ since the general case follows along the same lines.
+If $G$ is a metabelian group, then so is $\widehat G$.
+To prove that in $\widehat G$ the finitely generated subgroups are polycyclic, it suffices to show that the two-generator subgroups of $\widehat G$ are polycyclic by Theorem~\ref{thm:2generators}.
+By Lemma~\ref{lem:technical[s,a]}, it suffices to show that if $s,a\in \widehat{G}$ and $H=gp(s,a)$, then the subgroups of $H$ generated by the conjugates of $b=[s,a]$ by $s$ is finitely generated, and similarly, the subgroup of $H$ generated by conjugates of $b$ by the powers of $a$ is finitely generated.